itay1313/frontenddogma.com/README.md

 vg_wort: VG_WORT_ID # required for exclusive content, or external content tagged with VG WORT
 ```

-Pages can be temporarily or permanently hidden with `draft: true` (preferred for posts) and `hidden: true` (aliases for standard `eleventyExcludeFromCollections: true`).
+Pages can be temporarily or permanently hidden with `draft: true` (preferred for posts) or `hidden: true` (aliases for standard `eleventyExcludeFromCollections: true`).

 ## Content Documentation